 In both cases, it might be tough to assign a specific dollar value to incidents.
 But regardless, investments in a threat intelligence program can have a large return.

-The Nuts and Bolts of Threat Intelligence
+SECTION 2: The Nuts and Bolts of Threat Intelligence

 The 6 Steps of a Successful Threat Intelligence Program